dcigic92/pp3-battleship-game/README.md

 - User can see his ships on the board, ships hit by user and computer, missed hits by user and computer.
 - After every round user can see remaining user's and computer's ships.
 - Different colors used in the game.
-- At the end of the games user is asked to play again.
+- At the end of the game user is asked to play again.
 - Input validation implemented.

 ### Future features